What is a REST API and Why Build One in PHP?

 POST /createNewArticle.php

-A clean project structure makes maintenance easier as your API grows.
-For a basic PHP REST API, a simple directory layout works well:
+A organised project structure makes maintenance easier as your API grows.
+For a PHP REST API, a simple directory layout keeps concerns separated and makes it straightforward to find and modify specific parts of your codebase.

 project/